tobiaszehnder/process_seq_data/README.md

 3. Save the data table in comma-separated csv format

-4. Run the pipeline: prun mdl process_data -d DATA_DIR -t DATA_TABLE -n NTHREADS [-o OVERWRITE]
+4. Run the pipeline: prun mdl process_data -d DATA_DIR -t DATA_TABLE -n NTHREADS [-o OVERWRITE] For more details on how to run the pipeline, run 'prun mdl process_data' without arguments

 ---